We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Children should not take adult versions of any medication, including OTC medication, unless a doctor specifically tells them to.
 Always stick to products designed for children and follow the dosage instructions.

 Never use aspirin, and if possible, avoid using ibuprofen (Advil) in children with chickenpox.
-The Centers for Disease Control and Prevention (CDC) note that these products may lead to potentially life threatening complications.
+The

 It is also vital to take steps to prevent the spread of the infection.
 Keep children home from school and away from public spaces to prevent spreading the virus.